albertocasagrande/pyModelChecking/doc/source/using_logics.rst

 The module :mod:`pyModelChecking.PL` also provides a parsing class :class:`pyModelChecking.PL.Parser` for propositional formula.
-Its objects read a formula from a string and, when it is possible, translate it into a corresponding :class:`pyModelChecking.PL.Formula` objects.
+Its objects read a formula from a string and, when it is possible, translate it into the corresponding :class:`pyModelChecking.PL.Formula` objects.

 .. code-block:: Python